fChristenson/My-life-as-a-programmer/README.md

 > As a software engineer/ programmer do you feel embarrassed asking a senior engineer about a problem you might think is is silly?

-> As a web developer, do you find a trace of elitism in the way everyone demonizes PHP and JavaScript?

-> Excluding hacking, what are the other immoral sides of software engineering and programming?

-> How does one get another programming job after being terminated for poor performance?

-> How important is it for a software engineer to not only write good code, but also be a good team player?

 > If you've to judge a software engineer/ programmer's data structure and algorithm knowledge by just ONE question, what would you ask?

-> Should I use Elm or Typescript for my next project?
-How do I decide?

-> Should programming become part of standard curriculum in public schools?

 > What's one programming language you don't like or won't work on again?

 > Why are there different programming languages?

-> Is NodeJS an easy programming language considering it is written in JavaScript?

-> Is it necessary to unit test JavaScript UI test code?
-How does one do this?

-> Is it true that a software engineer's skill is actually not tested until they get out of their comfort zone and work in a hard project?

-> How can a software engineer at a no-name firm, be as good as a software engineer at Google, without working at Google?

 > As sources on the internet are becoming better and free, will the quality of self-taught software engineers/ programmers also increase in the future?